Evelyn Cusack: Career

-Reality TV show
+On 1 June 2023, she retired from working at Met Éireann after 42 years.

+Television

 In 2008, she participated in RTÉ reality TV show Fáilte Towers.
 The show involved thirteen celebrities running a hotel for sixteen days and nights in order to win money for their designated charities.
 Cusack was the fifth to be eliminated.

-Late Late Show

-In 2016 Evelyn met young Johnny O'Loughlin on the Late Late Toy Show who had made a special weather board game for her.
+In 2015, she met young Johnny O'Loughlin on the Late Late Toy Show who had made a special weather board game for her.

+In 2017, she took part in TV3's Celebrity Masterchef.